Hypermobility (travel)

 Hypermobile travelers are "highly mobile individuals" who take "frequent trips, often over great distances."
 They "account for a large share of the overall kilometres travelled, especially by air."
-These people contribute significantly to the overall amount of airmiles flown within a given society.
+These people contribute significantly to the overall amount of air miles flown within a given society.
 Although concerns over hypermobility apply to several modes of transport, the environmental impact of aviation and especially its greenhouse gas emissions have brought particular focus on flying.
-Among the reasons for this focus is that these emissions, because they are made at high altitude, have a climate impact that is commonly estimated to be 2.7 higher than the same emissions if made at ground-level.
+Among the reasons for this focus is that these emissions, because they are made at high altitude, have a climate impact that is commonly estimated to be 2.7 times greater than the same emissions if made at ground-level.

 Although the amount of time people have spent in motion has remained constant since 1950, the shift from feet and bicycles to cars and planes has increased the speed of travel fivefold.
-This results in the twin effects of wider and shallower regions of social activity around each person (further exacerbated by electronic communication which can be seen as a form of virtual mobility), and a degradation of the social and physical environment brought about by the high speed traffic (as theorised by urban designer Donald Appleyard).
+This results in the twin effects of wider, and shallower regions of social activity around each person (further exacerbated by electronic communication which can be seen as a form of virtual mobility), and a degradation of the social and physical environment brought about by the high speed traffic (as theorised by urban designer Donald Appleyard).

 The changes are brought about locally due to the use of cars and motorways, and internationally by aeroplanes.
 Some of the social threats of hypermobility include: